hashicorp/terraform-enterprise-helm/README.md

 # Terraform Enterprise

 > :heavy_exclamation_mark: You are viewing a beta version of the official helm chart to install Terraform Enterprise.
-This chart is intended for the beta release of Terraform Enterprise, Flexible Deployment Options, on Kubernetes, and it is not currently meant for production use.
+This chart is intended for the beta release of Terraform Enterprise Flexible Deployment Options, on Kubernetes, and it is not currently meant for production use.
 Please contact your Customer Success Manager for details before using.

 This chart is used to install Terraform Enterprise in a generic Kubernetes environment.
 It is minimal in its configuration and contains the basic things necessary to launch Terraform Enterprise on a Kubernetes cluster.